pgellert/dental-website/src/markdown/en/dental-services/oral-surgery.md

 Implants require a certain amount of bone in the jaw to be effective.

-If the amount of bone is insufficient, we can use bone grafting to increase the height and width of the bone to make sure that we can fit an implant.
+If the amount of bone is insufficient, we can use bone grafting to increase the height and width of the bone to ensure that we can fit an implant.

 There are multiple ways and techniques used for bone grafting.
 We can include bone from your mouth or use a mineral substitute.
 Our dentist will discuss with you the best option for your particular case.